On Equivariant Model Selection through the Lens of Uncertainty: Uncertainty Measures for Model Selection

 We combine the models outlined in \autoref{sec:exp} with simple top-class and residual scoring to construct the conformal prediction sets (see \autoref{app:exp-details}), and refer to \citet{angelopoulos2023conformal} for an introductory work covering these mechanisms.

 \paragraph{Calibration error.} For classification, the \emph{expected calibration error} (ECE) is commonly employed despite some pathologies \citep{guo2017calibration, nixon2019measuring}.
 Therein confidence levels are binned and the gap to similarly binned model accuracies is measured, thus favouring a smaller ECE that better aligns model confidence and output.
 We additionally measure the \emph{Brier score} \citep{brier1950verification}, a classical probabilistic scoring rule whose decomposition expresses both calibration and efficiency properties of the model \citep{gneiting2007probabilistic, murphy1973new}.
 For regression tasks the notion of calibration is ambiguously defined, but tends to pertain to coverage properties of estimated intervals \citep{kompa2021empirical, kuleshov2018accurate}.
-In that context, conformal prediction intervals can also be framed as a calibration procedure \citep{dheur2023large}, and we do not consider any additional measures.
+In that context, conformal prediction interval size can also be framed as a calibration measure \citep{dheur2023large}, which we consider here.

-\paragraph{Bayesian model selection via the Laplace approximation.} We employ Laplace's method \citep{mackay1992practical} to obtain a tractable approximation of \autoref{eq:marglik}.
+\paragraph{Bayesian model selection via Laplace approximation.} We employ Laplace's method \citep{mackay1992practical} to obtain a tractable approximation of \autoref{eq:marglik}.
 Therein, a second-order Taylor expansion for the unnormalized log-posterior $p(\vtheta | \gD, \gM)$ around a local optimum $\vtheta_*$ (here, the pretrained model's weights) yields the distinct terms

 where $\MH_* = -\nabla_{\vtheta}^2 \log p(\data | \vtheta_*, \gM) + \delta \MI$ is the Hessian of the negative log likelihood and $\delta$ is the precision of the isotropic Gaussian prior $p(\vtheta | \gM) = \gN(\vzero, \delta^{-1} \MI)$.
 The trade-off between data fit (the log-likelihood evaluated at $\vtheta_*$) and model complexity in the Bayesian sense becomes apparent.
 As we aim for \emph{post-hoc} model selection, we follow the recommendation of \citet{daxberger2021laplace} for a \emph{last-layer} Laplace approximation\footnote{Using \url{https://aleximmer.com/Laplace/}}, wherein $\MH_*$ is computed only over the last linear model layer.
 Other approximations such as KFAC or diagonal are also possible \citep{immer2021scalable}.